 We then moved on to checking out and sharpening the saw blade.
 Back at camp there was a large, downed tree that made a nice spot for this process.
 I pounded in my Oregon Stump Vise, clamped the chainsaw bar snugly in it and started sharpening each and every cutter tooth and filing each depth gauge.

 I use an electric chain sharpener at home but am not going to bring that on our adventures.
 Instead we use the Stihl 2 in 1 Easy File Chainsaw Chain Sharpener which works well enough, is self-contained and fits in the chainsaw’s hard case.
 I bought my sharpener years ago at a little, local chainsaw shop (Sandy Chain Saw) in Sandy, Oregon for around $32 and it was a good deal then.
 Now the price is ridiculous (I have seen upwards of $70 online!) and so I would suggest you not buy this at Amazon or any place else especially since I found out later that it is a knock-off of the original CS-X made by Pferd.
 But, I have it so I will use it as long as it lasts.

 The past three weeks have certainly met our definition of “adventure.”
 The 40 degree temperature swings, snow, wind, “frozen mix,” and falling widowmakers all gave us a good situation and conditions to re-familiarize ourselves with our cold weather gear.
-Sure, there was a few times I wished I had been warmer but, regardless of the conditions, I never was wet, cold or uncomfortable.
+Sure, there were a few times I wished I had been warmer but, regardless of the conditions, I never was wet, cold or uncomfortable.
 The early springtime seems to be a great compromise of conditions, access and a wonderful lack of other people.
-I look forward for next season to continue looking for conditions like these and enjoy some more winter camping fun.
+I look forward for next season to continue looking for conditions like these and enjoying some more winter camping fun.

-See you above the tree line.
+See you above the snow line.